stef/libopaque/python/README.md

 ## 4-step registration

-Registration as specified in the IETF CFRG draft consists of the following 4 steps:
+Registration as specified in the IRTF CFRG draft consists of the following 4 steps:

 ### Step 1: The user creates a registration request.